PowerCodersOrg/powercoders.org/site/content/participant/_index.md

   with a refugee status.

   We encourage women to apply for our program.
-Our aim is that women make one third of our participants.
-(Reasons: Diversity helps teams.
-And companies are looking for female talents.)

   **Apply to the program closest to your place of residence.** \